-- \ Broad knowledge about different types of melting and casting practices - \ To know the foundry practice of various cast irons - \ Understand issues related to melting practices of non-ferrous metals and alloys.
+- Broad knowledge about different types of melting and casting practices - To know the foundry practice of various cast irons - Understand issues related to melting practices of non-ferrous metals and alloys.

-- \ To know the melting procedures of non-ferrous metals and alloys - \ Understanding foundry practice of various types of cast irons - \ Able to know the reasons for the defects in castings - \ Able to know the procedure of quality control of castings
+- To know the melting procedures of non-ferrous metals and alloys - Understanding foundry practice of various types of cast irons - Able to know the reasons for the defects in castings - Able to know the procedure of quality control of castings

-General principles of melting and casting practices

-Various melting furnaces and its operation: Cupola, Induction furnace and Electric Arc furnace.
-Melting practice of non-ferrous materials: Al, Cu and Mg alloys.
+General principles of melting Cupola and its operation.
+Modern developments in cupola.
+Melting practice of Al, Cu and Mg alloys.